Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.8] MISSING FEATURE #23 (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget (make a tab for part list?)
-	- ways to add a brick: drag'n'drop, click in the library, shortcut key, copy/paste, replacement
+	- ways to add a brick: drag'n'drop, click in the library, shortcut key, copy/paste, duplicate drag'n'drop, replacement
 	- Menu "Budget": New, Open, Import, Save, Save As... | Use Budget, Show Budget Number, Show Only Parts in Budget (à voir avec filter)
 	- display numbers under parts (for ex: 5/9) + contextual menu to toggle them
 	- contextual menu to modify the budget number (undoable action)